Natanaelvich/deliveries-ignite-nodejs/README.md

 ## 📋 Description

-Deliveries Ignite Rocktseat made with Expressjs, Prisma and Typescript.
+Deliveries made with NestJS, Prisma and Typescript.

 ## ✨ Technologies!